Amended and restated by-laws of Virginia Sheriffs’ Institute, Inc.

 Section 1.
 The affairs and activities of the Virginia Sheriffs’ Institute, Inc., a Virginia nonstock, nonprofit, tax‑exempt corporation (the “Corporation”), shall be carried out at all times for the purposes and in accordance with the terms set forth in its Articles of Incorporation and these Bylaws, in conformity with all applicable provisions of the Internal Revenue Code of 1986, as amended (the “Code”) affecting nonprofit organizations described in Section 501(c)(3) of the Code.
 The Corporation shall be operated for the following purposes:

-(A) Exclusively educational and training purposes, by sponsoring lectures, seminars and similar training type programs suitable for presentation at schools, conventions, conferences, seminars, and through the various media.
+(A) Exclusively educational and training purposes, which may include sponsoring lectures, seminars and similar training type programs suitable for presentation at schools, conventions, conferences, seminars, and through the various media.
 Said programs are to be directed toward the improvement of the quality of law enforcement and jail administration in the Commonwealth of Virginia and shall cover subject areas including, but not limited to, crime prevention, public safety, criminal investigation developments, civil rights of confined persons, recent developments in the law, preventive law, trial tactics, career opportunities and legislation.
 Said programs shall be for the benefit of Virginia sheriffs, their deputies and staff, and the general public.

 (B) To do and perform all acts which may be incidental to and come legitimately within the scope of the foregoing purposes or which may be necessary or appropriate for the carrying out and accomplishment of the foregoing purposes.

 Section 1.
 The Corporation shall have two classes of membership, Voting members and Associate members.